Tuzki2333/CSCI596-Final-Project/README.md

 ## Extensions

-For the following variants, simple algorithms like the greedily algorithm might not work, but our Lagrangian-dual-based algorithm can be still applied and parallel computing is still possible.
+For the following variants, simple algorithms like the greedy algorithm might not work, but our Lagrangian-dual-based algorithm can be still applied and parallel computing is still possible.

 ### Multiple-Choice Knapsack Problem (MCKP)

 The original knapsack problem can be generalized into many variants.
-For example, the **Multiple-Choice Knapsack Problem (MCKP)**, where items are categorized into $k$ different classes and only one item can be chose for each class:
+For example, the **Multiple-Choice Knapsack Problem (MCKP)**, where items are categorized into $k$ different classes and only one item can be chosen for each class:

 <img src="./imgs/Extension_1.png" width="400">